-Students start each semester with the schedule of classes that was developed based on the course requests created with their counselor and parent/guardian.
+Students start each semester with the schedule of classes that was developed based on the course requests submitted.
 Course preference and/or level change requests will not be accepted after the course request process has been finalized in the winter of the previous school year, and applies to the following fall when the students return to ETHS.